 - Dare Day is a free and open to public festival held on the first Saturday of June.
 It celebrates the people of Dare Country.

-- The New World Festival of the Arts takes place on the Manteo waterfront.
-It is a great exhibition with 20+ year tradition, that features over 80 selected artists.
+- The New World Festival of the Arts takes place along the Manteo waterfront.
+It is a great exhibition with an over 20-year long tradition, featuring over 80 selected artists.

 - Pirate's Cove Billfish Tournament is a fishing tournament that takes place annually in mid-August.
 Competitors come from around the world to try to win substantial cash prize.

 Pea Island was once contiguous neighboring islands of Bodie Island or Hatteras Island.
 It was created when two inlets, the New Inlet in 1738, and Oregon Inlet in 1846, separated it from the neighboring islands.
-Thanks to hurricanes and shifting sands it disappeared, came back into existence and changed its topology during the years.
+Having disappeared due to hurricanes and shifting sands, it came back into existence and changed its topology during the years.
 Since 1937, it has been home to the Pea Island National Wildlife Refuge.

-Pea Island National Wildlife Refuge hosts more than 365 species of birds, 25 species of mammals, 24 species of reptiles, and five species of amphibians, including endangered and threatened species like piping plovers, green sea turtle, hawksbill sea turtle, Kemp's Ridley sea turtle, leatherback sea turtle, loggerhead sea turtles, red wolf, red-cockaded woodpecker, roseate tern, seabeach amaranth, shortnose sturgeon, and West Indian manatee.
+Pea Island National Wildlife Refuge hosts more than 365 species of birds, 25 species of mammals, 24 species of reptiles, and five species of amphibians, including endangered species threatened with extinction like piping plovers, green sea turtle, hawksbill sea turtle, Kemp's Ridley sea turtle, leatherback sea turtle, loggerhead sea turtles, red wolf, red-cockaded woodpecker, roseate tern, seabeach amaranth, shortnose sturgeon, and West Indian manatee.

 Hatteras Island, also known as "the blue marlin capital of the world", is one of the longest in the contiguous United States, measuring 42 miles (68 km) from end to end.
 It is known for sport fishing, surfing, windsurfing and kiteboarding.
-Hatteras Island is very popular among tourists and is often used for destination weddings, family reunions, and special events.
+Hatteras Island is very popular among tourists and is often used used as a venue for destination weddings, family reunions, and special events.

 Cape Hatteras is the point that protrudes the farthest to the southeast of the Atlantic coast of North America, also being the nearest landpoint to Bermuda.